danielbeutner/beutner.dev/src/snippets/2022-08-25-convert-enum-or-object-to-union-type.md

 type Status = typeof State[keyof typeof State];
 ```

-And by the way: You can also fixate the values with `Object.freeze`.
-TypeScript wraps the object with the Generic `Readonly` which is the the same as prefixing the entries with `readonly`.
+You can achieve this with `Object.freeze`.
+TypeScript wraps the object with the generic `Readonly` which is the the same as prefixing the entries with `readonly` (this is what `as const` does).

 ```typescript
 /*